Mohs Micrographic Surgery

-The main difference between Mohs surgery and other surgical techniques is that the removed tissue is examined immediately, during the surgery, rather than afterwards.
+The main difference between Mohs surgery and other surgical techniques for skin cancer, is that the removed tissue is examined immediately, during the surgery, rather than afterwards.
 This means that the surgeon can be confident that they have removed all the cancer cells, with the smallest possible margin of healthy tissue around them.
-It avoids removing excess healthy tissue around the cancer margin and so leads to a much better cosmetic result.
+Mohs skin cancer surgery avoids removing excess healthy tissue around the cancer margin and is therefore associated with better cosmetic outcomes.

 How is Mohs surgery performed?